carlos-gg/digitalgarden/content/AI4ES/AI4ES data.md

 	- Mean latitude-weighted Root-Mean Squared Error (RMSE) as loss and evaluation metric

 #### Other reanalysis data
-- ERA5 [[AI4ES/AI4ES data#^era5]] is an atmospheric reanalysis, so uses ocean and land surface only as boundary condition.
-- You could use Sea Surface Temperature and Sea-Ice cover from gridded observations like HadISST, or an ocean reanalysis like ORAS5 (e.g. ORAS5 sea-ice concentration is here: /esarchive/recon/ecmwf/oras5/monthly_mean/ileadfra)
-- Surface level presure, sst
 - Reanalysis data reaching further back than ERA-5 (at this point, ERA-5 will be extended back to 1950 during this year):
 	- JRA-55 (starts 1958)
 	- NCEP1 (starts 1948) -- very old reanalysis (state of art year ~2000)
-- Reasonable selection of 3 tropospheric layers: 850 hPa (lower troposphere, but upper end of planetary boundary layer), 500 hPa (~middle of troposphere), 200 hPa (upper troposphere); later on: include stratosphere e.g. 10 hPa.
-- Variables: geopotential height (~3 layers), temperature (same 3 layers), possibly + 2m_temperature, cloud cover, toa_radiation as indicator for convection, specific humidity

 ### Temperature
 - [UERRA regional reanalysis for Europe](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-uerra-europe-single-levels?tab=overview ^uerra)